richo/snowplow-wiki/setup-guide/common/Hosted-assets.md

 As we release new versions of these assets, we will leave old versions unchanged on their existing URLs - so you won't have to upgrade your own SnowPlow processes unless you want to.

-**While SnowPlow Analytics Ltd will make every reasonable effort to maintain these hosted assets, we will not be liable for any failure to provide this service.
+**While SnowPlow Analytics Ltd will make every reasonable effort to host these assets, we will not be liable for any failure to provide this service.
 All of the hosted assets listed below are freely available via [our GitHub repository] [snowplow-repo] and you are encouraged to host them yourselves.**

 The **current versions** of the assets hosted by SnowPlow Analytics are as follows: